 The Ontario Labour Relations Board has released a series of decisions with respect to the claims against David and Alex Mortman for outstanding wages and vacation pay owed to the former employees of IQT, Ltd.

-The Charney Group has commenced a Class Action against the Mortmans, as well as others, arising from the sudden closure of IQT, Ltd.'s call centre in Oshawa in July of 2011, which left hundreds suddenly and unexpectedly unemployed.
+Charney Lawyers has commenced a Class Action against the Mortmans, as well as others, arising from the sudden closure of IQT, Ltd.'s call centre in Oshawa in July of 2011, which left hundreds suddenly and unexpectedly unemployed.

 April 10, 2013 - Student Loans Class Action